markmfredrickson/optmatch/README.md

 You may pass `ref=<branchname>` as an argument to `install_github` to install a branch other than "master", which is the default.

+Note that this will install the deverlopment version globally, such that the existing release version from CRAN is overwritten.
+To revert to the current release version from CRAN, remove and re-install via the following

+    remove.packages("optmatch")
+    install.packages("optmatch")

+### Fetching and installing in a local directory

+Chances are you already have an installation of `optmatch` that you use.
+These directions will install the development version in a way that will not overwrite your existing installation.

-Alternatively, if you have a working installation of `git` and all the software mentioned in the previous section, you can checkout a copy of the source directly.
-Instead of downloading the source directly, fork the project and github and clone a working copy from your forked project:
+This requires a working installation of `git` and all the software mentioned in the previous section (Fortran extensions and `devtools`).
+You will also need a copy of GNU `make` to create the package from source (standard on Linux, included with Apple's Xcode, included with the [Cygwin](http://www.cygwin.com/) UNIX tools for Windows).
+Fork the project and github and clone a working copy from your forked project:

     $ git clone git@github.com:YOURUSERNAME/optmatch.git

 To ensure you have all the required dependencies to work with `optmatch`, you can automatically install them with

     $ make dependencies

-As mentioned, `optmatch` is developed with `devtools` and requires it to compile.
-Once you have installed `devtools`, you may create a bundled package with
+You may create a bundled package with

     $ cd /path/to/package
     $ make build